fpereiro/gotoB/readme.md

 });
 ```

 The event call `do something` will contain the id of the listener and in this way it will be possible to track where the call came from.
+More information is available [here](https://github.com/fpereiro/recalc#tracking-event--responder-chains).

 gotoв stores a list of all the events called and all responders matched into `B.log`.
 Since gotoв applications are built around events, This can be extremely useful for debugging an app.
 Instead of inspecting `B.log` with the browser console, you can invoke `B.eventlog`, a function which will add an HTML table to the page where you can see all the information about the events.